cyun-404/PieESRGAN/README.md

 ## Overview

-This repository contains an op-for-op PyTorch reimplementation of pieESRGAN(paper).
+This repository contains an op-for-op PyTorch reimplementation of Improving ESRGAN with an additional image quality loss[[Paper]]().
 I referred to the site( https://github.com/Lornatang/ESRGAN-PyTorch (ESRGAN)) for this code.

 ### Table of contents